swara14/CityRadar/README.md

 1. Clone or download the repository.
 2. Open a terminal or command prompt.
 3. Navigate to the directory containing the script.
-4. Run the script
+4. Run the script.
-5. Follow the prompts to enter the city name for weather information.
+5. Use the Tkinter GUI to enter the city name and fetch weather and news information.
 6. View the weather details and top news headlines.

 ## Note